 - TL;DR: A text encoder trained to distinguish real input tokens from plausible fakes efficiently learns effective language representations.

-- Abstract: While masked language modeling (MLM) pre-training methods such as BERT produce excellent results on downstream NLP tasks, they require large amounts of compute to be effective.
-These approaches corrupt the input by replacing some tokens with [MASK] and then train a model to reconstruct the original tokens.
+- Abstract: Masked language modeling (MLM) pre-training methods such as BERT corrupt the input by replacing some tokens with [MASK] and then train a model to reconstruct the original tokens.
+While they produce good results when transferred to downstream NLP tasks, they generally require large amounts of compute to be effective.
 As an alternative, we propose a more sample-efficient pre-training task called replaced token detection.
-Instead of masking the input, our approach corrupts it by replacing some input tokens with plausible alternatives sampled from a small generator network.
+Instead of masking the input, our approach corrupts it by replacing some tokens with plausible alternatives sampled from a small generator network.
 Then, instead of training a model that predicts the original identities of the corrupted tokens, we train a discriminative model that predicts whether each token in the corrupted input was replaced by a generator sample or not.
-Thorough experiments demonstrate this new pre-training task is more efficient than MLM because the model learns from all input tokens rather than just the small subset that was masked out.
-As a result, the contextual representations learned by our approach substantially outperform the ones learned by methods such as BERT and XLNet given the same model size, data, and compute.
+Thorough experiments demonstrate this new pre-training task is more efficient than MLM because the task is defined over all input tokens rather than just the small subset that was masked out.
+As a result, the contextual representations learned by our approach substantially outperform the ones learned by BERT given the same model size, data, and compute.
 The gains are particularly strong for small models; for example, we train a model on one GPU for 4 days that outperforms GPT (trained using 30x more compute) on the GLUE natural language understanding benchmark.
-Our approach also works well at scale, where we match the performance of RoBERTa, the current state-of-the-art pre-trained transformer, while using less than 1/4 of the compute.
+Our approach also works well at scale, where it performs comparably to RoBERTa and XLNet while using less than 1/4 of their compute and outperforms them when using the same amount of compute.

 - Keywords: Natural Language Processing, Representation Learning